byko3y/python-shared-objects/README.md

 See [INSTALL.txt](INSTALL.txt) for instructions on setup.
 Only 32-bit Linux or Windows are supported, and probably CPython 3.7+.
 It's still kinda proof-of-concept, so don't expect too much from it.

+https://habr.com/en/post/585320/ - Detailed article with examples, benchmarks, and review of implementation details.

 #### Brief tutorial on usage

 1. Import the library using ```import pso```;